 I am immunocompromised.
 Should I receive a COVID-19 vaccine?
 Is it as effective for immunocompromised people like me?

 If you are moderately or severely immunocompromised (have a weakened immune system), you are at increased risk of severe COVID-19 illness and death.
 Additionally, your immune response to COVID-19 vaccination may not be as strong as in people who are not immunocompromised.
 As with vaccines for other diseases, you are protected best when you stay up to date with your COVID-19 vaccines as described below.
-Use CDC’s COVID-19 booster tool to learn if and when you can get boosters to stay up to date with your COVID-19 vaccines.
 If you have a weakened immune system, talk with your health care provider and ask if an additional dose (or doses) is right for you.

 I live with someone who is immunocompromised.
 Should I be vaccinated?